sanjaykshetri/Misinformation-Detection-ML-Model2/README.md

 ## 🎯 Overview

-This project implements a comprehensive machine learning pipeline for detecting misinformation and fake news using Natural Language Processing (NLP) techniques.
-The analysis follows data science best practices and is grounded in established research methodologies from the academic literature on fake news detection.
+This project implements an end-to-end **Natural Language Processing (NLP)** and **Machine Learning** pipeline to detect misinformation in online news articles.
+Using the **FakeNewsNet** dataset, the analysis explores linguistic and structural differences between *fake* and *real* news and evaluates multiple supervised learning models for predictive performance.

+The project emphasizes:
+- Rigorous **exploratory data analysis (EDA)** with statistical validation
+- **Data-driven feature selection** with clear justification
+- Interpretable machine learning models
+- Responsible discussion of **ethical limitations** in automated misinformation detection

 **Primary Research Question:**
-*"How do linguistic and structural properties of news articles differ between fake and real news?"*
+*"How do linguistic and structural properties of news articles differ between fake and real news, and how effectively can these differences be leveraged for automated detection?"*

 ### Project Objectives
-1. **Systematic Feature Exploration** - Investigate linguistic patterns using statistical analysis
+1. **Systematic Feature Exploration** - Investigate all potential modeling features with appropriate visualizations
-2. **Statistical Validation** - Apply inferential statistics (t-tests, Mann-Whitney U, Chi-square)
+2. **Statistical Validation** - Apply inferential statistics (t-tests, Mann-Whitney U, Chi-square) with effect sizes
-3. **Feature Engineering** - Create TF-IDF features with n-grams for text representation
+3. **Feature Engineering** - Create TF-IDF features informed by EDA and literature
 4. **Model Development** - Build and compare multiple classification algorithms
-5. **Interpretability** - Analyze feature importance to understand model decisions
+5. **Interpretability** - Analyze feature importance and model decisions

 ---